Daniel Gyu-Seo Lee conductor

 ⓒ 김신중 / 예술의전당 Seoul Arts Center

-ⓒ Roberto Testi / Teatro comunale di Rinnovati
+ⓒ Roberto Testi / Teatro comunale dei Rinnovati

 ⓒ 국립심포니오케스트라 Korean National Symphony Orchestra